What Is Peripheral Awareness and How Important Is It?

 One of the ways you can improve your peripheral awareness is through eye exercises.
 Eye exercises are designed to work the muscles of your eyes, just like sit-ups are designed to build the abdominal muscles.
 There are different exercises to help with different vision issues, but these should help with peripheral awareness.

-Just like any exercises, the results aren’t immediate.
+Just like any exercise, the results aren’t immediate.
 You don’t do three crunches and lose 12 inches off your waist.
-Just like any exercise, eye exercises should be slow, steady, and consistent.
+Similar to dumb bell reps, eye exercises should be slow, steady, and consistent.

 If you think your peripheral awareness is not as good as it should be, try this simple exercise.
 Turn on a television program with a lot of activity, something like a fast-paced sporting event.
 Turn your head and look at the wall beside the television.

-Now try to relax your eyes and let the one in closest to the TV take in the movements taking place on the screen.
+Now try to relax your eyes and let the one closest to the TV take in the movements taking place on the screen.
 But, do not move your head or take your central focus off the spot on the wall.
 Did you find this task difficult?
 Now try it with the other eye.
 How much of the game can you see or comprehend from just your peripheral vision?
-For some with strong peripheral vision, they can detect many movements and actions.
+People with strong peripheral vision can detect many movements and actions.
 But, if this is difficult for you to do, you may need to improve your peripheral vision.
+Adding these exercises to your daily routine should do the trick!

 Wall Ball

-This exercise just requires a wall and a ball (like a tennis ball).
+As the name suggests, this exercise requires a wall and a ball (like a tennis ball).
 Find a spot on the wall to look at just above eye level.
 Throw the ball against the wall, bouncing it from your right hand to your left hand and then back again.
 While you are throwing the ball, you should be using your peripheral vision to understand where the ball is without looking directly at it.

 You’ll likely drop the ball a few times getting used to this exercise.
 It may take some practice to get your eyes to relax enough to be able to do this.
 You should try doing this 10 times, once a day.
 This is enough to give your eyes a workout without overworking them.